BelgianBiodiversityPlatform/python-dwca-reader/doc/index.rst

     # Let's open our archive...
     # Using the with statement ensure that resources will be properly freed/cleaned after use.
-    with DwCAReader('my_archive.zip') as dwca:
+    with DwCAReader('my-archive.zip') as dwca:
         # We can now interact with the 'dwca' object

-        # We can read scientific metadata (EML) through a BeautifulSoup object in the 'metadata' attribute
+        # We can read scientific metadata (EML) through a BeautifulSoup object in the 'metadata'
+        # attribute.

         # See BeautifulSoup 4 documentation: http://www.crummy.com/software/BeautifulSoup/bs4/doc
         print dwca.metadata.prettify()

+        # The 'descriptor' attributes gives access to the Archive Descriptor (meta.xml) and allow
+        # inspecting the archive:
-        # We can get inspect archive to discover what is the Core Type (Occurrence, Taxon, ...):
+        # For example, discover what the type the Core file is: (Occurrence, Taxon, ...)
-        print "Core type is: %s" % dwca.core_rowtype
+        print "Core type is: %s" % dwca.descriptor.core.type
         # => Core type is: http://rs.tdwg.org/dwc/terms/Occurrence

         # Check if a Darwin Core term in present in the core file
-        if dwca.core_contains_term('http://rs.tdwg.org/dwc/terms/locality'):
+        if 'http://rs.tdwg.org/dwc/terms/locality' in dwca.descriptor.core.terms:
             print "This archive contains the 'locality' term in its core file."
         else:
             print "Locality term is not present."